xapple/forest_puller/README.md

 * HPFFRE (https://doi.org/10.5061/dryad.4t880qh)
 * FRA (http://www.fao.org/forest-resources-assessment/en/)

 What other data source you would like to see added here?
-Contact the authors by opening an issue in the issue tracker.
+Contact the authors by opening an issue in the [the tracker](https://github.com/xapple/forest_puller/issues).

 ## Prerequisites